Matthew Finlayson

 Selected for NSF GRFP Honorable Mention.

-Gave a talk at IST/Unbabel on math reasoning evaluation.
+Spoke at IST/Unbabel on math reasoning evaluation.

 Decomposed Prompting accepted to ICLR.